MatousMarik/AI/search/pacman/README.md

 Assuming you want to use your UCS implementation, I recommend the following approach.
 In your agent script create an instance of `Problem` interface and call `ucs(problem)` on every game tick.

 Perform the search over the **physical maze graph**, not the abstract tree of game states.
-You can think of the physical graf as a simplified state space in which each state contains only Pac-Man's position, not additional game state such as the ghost positions.
+You can think of the physical graph as a simplified state space in which each state contains only Pac-Man's position, not additional game state such as the ghost positions.

 In the API, each position in the maze is a node in the maze graph.
 The initial node should be Pac-Man's current position.
 Goals can be nodes with edible entities such as ghosts, pills and fruits.